 I have a particular interest in Linux and open-source software.
 My home is a Windows free zone as I find the freedom and work flow in Linux to be much more suited to the way I use my devices.

-My current Linux OS is Solus.
+My current Linux OS is Ubuntu Mate.